sohaib68/waterbucketsolver/README.md

 ## Supported Platforms

 The app suppords iOS, Android, Web, macOS, Windows, and Linux.
+In iOS and Android, the app supports both portrait and landscape modes.

 ## Usage